quintans/ezSQL/README.md

 ## Introduction

-**ezSQL** is a utility that aims to simplify the work of a developer when writing and executing SQL.
+**ezSQL** is a tool that aims to simplify the work of a developer when writing and executing SQL.
 It is _just_ a wrapper around JDBC.

 It provides an easy way of executing **static typed** SQL and to project results to arbitrary beans.
-To handle SQL, without hiding it, is the main goal of the framework.
+To handle SQL, without hiding it, is the main goal of this tool.
 ORM features are just a bonus.

 Some quick examples just to open the apetite.